Tuesday, April 24, 2007

 Education Services

 Long ago Americans decided to have a system of mass education financed with public funds.
 It was a smart choice.
 No society has ever managed to attain high literacy rates without publicly supported compulsory education.
 This smart choice also means millions of professional college trained service jobs.
-The educational services industry has 14.6 million jobs; that is teaching and all the other jobs at public and private schools as well as trade schools, training academies, tutoring and educational support.
-Teaching positions in all the public and private schools, and church related schools and preschools total 4.3 million.
+The educational services industry has 14.366 million jobs; that is teaching and all the other jobs at public and private schools as well as trade schools, training academies, tutoring and educational support.
+Teaching positions in all the public and private schools, and church related schools and preschools total 5.18 million.
+These include preschool and kindergarten teachers, elementary, middle, high school and substitute teachers, and teachers in special education, adult education, and enrichment programs.
 Education jobs in public and private elementary and secondary schools tend to go up with population growth and do not fluctuate as much with the business cycle as other jobs.

 Since teachers have to have college degrees to get certification, teaching provides a double employment benefit.
 It delays entry into the workforce and also creates additional jobs in college teaching and administration.
 College teaching has a little over 1.5 million additional faculty jobs.
 Earlier or younger job seeking would permanently raise the size of the civilian workforce and put significant pressure on the country to meet even higher job requirements.
 Having people stay in school stimulates spending and teaching employment while reducing the nation's job requirements.
 Help create jobs, get education.

-The median salary for elementary teachers was $53,400 in May 2012, the median salary being in the middle with half above and half below the median.
-Median salary for middle school teachers is $53,430; for secondary teachers is $55,050.
+The median salary for elementary teachers was $63,680 in May 2023, the median salary being in the middle with half above and half below the median.
+Median salary for middle school teachers is $64,290; for secondary teachers is $65,210.
 These amounts are less than median salary for registered nurse, dental hygienist, medical sonographer, computer programmer, personal financial advisors, credit analyst, construction manager, air traffic controllers and quite a few more.
-Salaries adjusted for inflation are up modestly compared to 2006.
+Median salaries in the education sector adjusted for inflation dropped modestly compared to 2014.
 Salaries in education are modest if compared to other categories of employment.

 Teaching an hour in the classroom is at least another hour figuring out what to do and how to make it work.
 Even though teaching assistants earn barely half a teachers salary it is not unusual for teachers who need more time at home with their families to take a 50 percent pay cut and work for several years as assistants.
 After all assistants are not responsible for preparing classes and do not have to do crowd control.
 Teaching assistants work 8:30 to 3:30; teachers have to work twice that much.